keyvanvakili/keyvanv.github.io/_pages/cv.md

 Professional Activities
 ======
-* Member of the Editorial Board of the Strategic Management Journal (2015-present)
+* Member of the Editorial Board of the Strategic Management Journal (2015-present) and Organization Science (2017-present)
 * Representative-at-Large at Strategic Management Society, Knowledge & Innovation Interest Group
+* Representative-at-Large at Academy of Management, Technology and Innovation Management Division
 * Member of the BPS Research Committee (2015-2017), Academy of Management
-* Ad hoc reviewer for Organization Science; Management Science; and Research Policy
+* Ad hoc reviewer for Organization Science; Management Science; Administrative Science Quarterly; Journal of Management Studies; Journal of Law, Economics, and Organization; and Research Policy

 Recent Non-Academic Experience